Somali Salvation Democratic Front

 Somali Salvation Democratic Front (SSDF) (Jabhadda Diimuqraadiga Badbaadinta Soomaaliyeed), initially known as the Democratic Front for Salvation of Somalia, was a political and paramilitary umbrella organization in Somalia.
 Founded in 1978 by several army officers, it was the first of several opposition groups dedicated to ousting the authoritarian regime of Mohamed Siad Barre.
-With its power base mainly in the Majeerteen clan, SSDF representatives, along with local elders, intellectuals and business people, were instrumental in the establishment in 1998 of the autonomous Puntland state in northeastern Somalia.
+With its power base mainly within the Majeerteen clan, SSDF played a significant role in the country's complex political landscape under the leadership of Abdullahi Yusuf during the late 1970s and 2000s.

+In 1982, it participated in attempted invasion of Somalia aimed at regime change with the support of Ethiopia.
+The joint 1982 offensive backfired as it ultimately consolidated Barre’s control.
+Amnesty and financial incentives prompted the majority of SSDF fighters to surrender and rejoin the regime in 1983.
+The organization fragmented under government pressure.

+The SSDF would go on to have disputes with the Derg, particularly over the Ethiopian government's claims of sovereignty over several Somali-inhabited areas such as the Balanbale and Galdogob districts.
+This would culminate in the arrest of the groups leader Abdullahi Yusuf in 1985.
+The SSDF later re-emerged in the 1990s during the Somali Civil War, actively participating in reconciliation efforts.
+It helped to establish the autonomous Puntland state in northeastern Somalia in 1998.

 Early history

 On October 15, 1969, while paying a visit to the northern town of Las Anod, Somalia's then President Abdirashid Ali Shermarke was shot dead by a policeman in his security team.
 His assassination was quickly followed by a military coup d'état on October 21, 1969 (the day after his funeral), in which the Somali Army and police force seized power without encountering armed opposition — essentially a bloodless takeover.
 The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.
 For refusing to support Barre's seizure of power, numerous political figures were imprisoned.
 Among these was Abdullahi Yusuf Ahmed, Somalia's former military attaché to Moscow, who was imprisoned for several years by the new military regime.

-In 1978, together with a group of officials mainly from his own Majeerteen (Darod) clan, Ahmed participated in a failed attempt to overthrow Barre's dictatorial administration.
-Most of the people who had helped plot the coup were summarily executed, but Ahmed and several colonels managed to escape abroad.
-Later that year, in neighboring Ethiopia, Ahmed formed a guerrilla movement called the Somali Salvation Front, which was subsequently renamed the Somali Salvation Democratic Front (SSDF) in 1979.
-The SSDF was the first of several opposition groups dedicated to ousting Barre's regime by force.
-The SSDF was originally a multi-clan organisation.
-The first SSDF chairman was Abdullahi Yusuf Ahmed, from the Majeerteen clan.
+The defeat of the Somali military at the hands of Cuban/Ethiopian forces during the Ogaden War of 1977–78 brought to the surface opposition elements within the armed forces.
+Another significant consequence of the war was the massive influx of refugees from the Ogaden into Somalia, estimated at over a million.